Assortment Optimization under the Decision Forest Model: Introduction

 While assortment optimization and the related problem of product line design have been studied extensively under a wide range of choice models, the majority of research in this area focuses on rational choice models, specifically those that follow the random utility maximization (RUM) assumption.
 A significant body of research in the behavioral sciences shows that customers behave in ways that deviate significantly from predictions made by RUM models.
 In addition, there is a substantial number of empirical examples of firms that make assortment decisions in ways that directly exploit customer irrationality.
 For example, the paper of \cite{kivetz2004extending} provides an example of an assortment of document preparation systems from Xerox that are structured around the decoy effect, and an example of an assortment of servers from IBM that are structured around the compromise effect.

-In the authors' recent paper \cite{chen2019decision}, we proposed a new choice model called the decision forest (DF) model for capturing customer irrationalities.
+A recent paper by \cite{chen2019decision} proposed a new choice model called the \emph{decision forest model} for capturing customer irrationalities.
 This model involves representing the customer population as a probability distribution over binary trees, with each tree representing the decision process of one customer type.
-In a key result of our paper, we showed that this model is universal: \emph{every discrete choice model is representable as a DF model}.
-While the paper of \cite{chen2019decision} alludes to the downstream assortment optimization problem, it is entirely focused on model representation and prediction: it does not provide any answer to how one can select an optimal assortment with respect to a DF model.
+In a key result of the paper, the authors showed that this model is universal: \emph{every discrete choice model is representable as a decision forest model}.
+While the paper of \cite{chen2019decision} alludes to the downstream assortment optimization problem, it is entirely focused on model representation and prediction: it does not provide any answer to how one can select an optimal assortment with respect to a decision forest model.

 In the present paper, we present a methodology for assortment optimization under the decision forest model, based on mixed-integer optimization.
-Our approach allows the firm to obtain assortments that are either provably optimal or within a desired optimality gap for a given DF model.
-At the same time, the approach easily allows the firm to incorporate business rules as linear constraints in the MIO formulation.
-Most importantly, given the universality property of the decision forest model, our optimization approach allows a firm to optimally tailor its assortment to any kind of predictable irrationality in the firm's customer population.
+Our approach allows the firm to obtain assortments that are either provably optimal or within a desired optimality gap for a given decision forest model. \YCRR{Moreover, in general, business rules (e.g., capacity constraints) can be readily incorporated by adding corresponding linear constraints to the MIO formulation.} Most importantly, given the universality property of the decision forest model, our optimization approach allows a firm to optimally tailor its assortment to any kind of predictable irrationality in the firm's customer population.